 We hope you’ll attend our annual Manuscript Swap on Saturday, October 5!
 Some guidelines, including word count, have been adjusted since last year.
 For complete details visit: Manuscript Swap

 July 13 (Saturday), 9:00 am – 11:00 am

 Perk Place, 1336 W Arrowhead Rd, Duluth

-Join us on Saturday, June 8 at Perk Place for a chance to meet up with other writers and talk about writing.
+Join us at Perk Place for a chance to meet up with other writers and talk about writing.
 The Writers’ Cafe meets the second Saturday of each month.
 It’s a great way to meet fellow LSW members, network, and find members for your writing group.
 Casual, friendly, and fun – join us!

 Literary events in our region

 July 9 (Tues) 4:00 pm – 7:00 pm – The Sami Cultural Center is holding a Book Market.
 Featured authors and publishers are…

 Sami Cultural Center